Remedies for Sore Feet for Clinicians

 “Wearing worn-out shoes is not recommended as they affect the dynamics of how your feet hit the ground.
 Shoes that are too tight can lead to pain and soreness.
 But they can also lead to toe deformities such as bunions, corns, hammertoes, and even ingrown toenails.
 At the same time, a too roomy fit is also bad because it forces your muscles to overwork.
 Having your feet move around in all the extra space in the shoe can cause blisters or even black toenails.”

 To find the best shoes to wear all day long, Petkov suggests leaving a space of about a half-inch between your longest toe and the tip of the shoe.
 That space enables comfortable shoe wearing even if feet swell slightly throughout the day.

 Utilize Compression Socks

-Compression socks are the perfect match to your carefully chosen shoes.
+Compression socks are the perfect match for your carefully chosen shoes.
 Dr. Petkov calls them “a fairly inexpensive way to improve circulation and soothe and relieve achy heels and feet.”
 Donna Roberts, a healthcare consultant, concurs.
 “Graduated compression invigorates legs and feet by alleviating muscle stiffness caused by lack of movement.”
 Roberts also understands that some professionals avoid compression socks because of prior unpleasant experiences.
 “Did you know,” she says, “compression wear only feels uncomfortable when it is worn incorrectly or is the wrong size.”
 She recommends specially crafted eco-friendly Lanati milk yarn socks whose natural properties “are naturally derived without the addition of chemicals or materials that may affect sensitive skin.”
-Because of their design, they are easy to put on, comfortable to wear and naturally antimicrobial.
+Because of their design is easy to put on, comfortable to wear, and naturally antimicrobial.

 Give Your Feet a Treat